gazebosim/docs/fortress/install_ubuntu_src.md

 sudo apt-get update
 ```

-The command below will install all dependencies in Ubuntu Bionic or Focal:
+The command below will install all dependencies in Ubuntu Bionic, Focal or Jammy:

 ```bash
 sudo apt -y install \